ESL Level: Intermediate-Advanced

 Equipment: Students need Smartphones that can access the web

 One of the best things about having students who are at an intermediate level or higher is that you can use them as a teaching resource.
 Whenever possible, I have my students teach the class new vocabulary and even verb tenses (usually as a review).
-In this student-centred age, the less talking you can do as teacher, the better for them and you.
+In this student-centred age, the less talking you can do as a teacher, the better for them and you.

 Teaching Idioms through a Dialogue (Using Context)